 Involve Others!
 The most surprising part of being involved in charity work is that the person you help is not the only one who receives the blessing – but the shoppers, crafters, planners, packers, helpers, etc., love it as well.
 The more you involve other people, the greater the joy!

 My friend Cynthia and her family pack over 5,000 shoeboxes chock full of school supplies, toys, clothing, and hygiene items each year for Operation Christmas Child for the past several years.
 They didn’t start out donating that much of course.
 There was a slow growth over 20 years to get to this large number.
-And through the years they learned that in order to donate more, it means ALOT of shopping, preparation and just plain WORK!
+And through the years they learned that in order to donate more, it means ALOT of shopping, preparation, and just plain WORK!
 But what is so special is the many people they have met, and the many organizations and groups they got to partner with.

-News started to spread, and churches and community groups asked her to share about crafts, donations and how to frugally donate when on limited incomes (like me!).
-When she received donations that couldn’t be used for one project, she networked with other local charities and groups.
+News spread, and churches and community groups asked Cynthia to share about crafts, donations and how to frugally donate when on limited incomes (like me!).
+When she received donations that couldn’t be used for one project, she networked and donated them to other local charities.

 See how the circle of blessing grew and grew?

-Last year Cynthia met with a local adult community.
+Last year Cynthia met with a local senior community.
 They were eager to work, to use their time and be productive.
 (Joy with Purpose!)
-Now once a month, Cynthia bring them various projects.
+Now once a month, Cynthia brings them various projects.
 THEY ABSOLUTELY LOVED IT!
 Everyone arrives early, stays late and begs her to come again!
-There are many small but time-consuming tasks to pack 3000 gift-filled shoeboxes: folding thousands of t-shirts, rolling washcloths around soap and individually bagging them, packing pencil cases, decorating tops, making hair bows, etc.
+There are many small but time-consuming tasks such as folding t-shirts, removing the packaging, packing pencil cases, decorating tops, making hair bows, etc.

 The Recreation Director posts the meeting on the calendar, provides coffee and cake, and even happily participates!
 They work so fast, it’s hard to keep up.
 There is always lots of laughter and chatting.

-Involve Others: Gather a Group of People to Help
+Involve Others: How to Gather a Group of People to Help